Peshmerga: Iraqi Kurdistan

+Following the First Gulf War, the 1991 uprisings (Raperîn) broke out, which led to de facto autonomy for the Kurdistan Region.
+Both party-affiliated and non-party-affiliated Peshmerga played a significant role during the uprisings, while their fighting capabilities were greatly enhanced by the Iraqi no-fly zones, which stayed in place until 2003.
+Killed Peshmerga were commemorated as martyrs.
+The memory of killed, injured and veteran Peshmerga fighters became widespread in public life through paintings, sculptures, and memorials, as well as through regular representation on radio and television and in commemorative rituals.
+Most Kurdish collaborators were granted amnesty, and some were subsequently incorporated into the Peshmerga forces of their respective parties.

-After Mustafa Barzani's death in 1979, his son Masoud Barzani took over his position.
-As tension increased between the KDP and PUK, most Peshmerga forces fought to keep Iraqi Kurdistan under their own party's control, whilst also fighting off the Iraqi Army's incursions.
-Following the First Gulf War and the 1991 uprisings (Raperîn), and subsequent official autonomy for the Kurdistan Region, the Kurdish Civil War broke out, a conflict between the rivaling KDP and PUK parties, in which Peshmerga forces were used to fight against each other.
-The civil war officially ended in September 1998 when Barzani and Talabani signed the Washington Agreement establishing a formal peace treaty.
+After gaining autonomy, the Kurdish Civil War broke out, a conflict between the rivaling KDP and PUK parties, in which Peshmerga forces were used to fight against each other.
+The civil war officially ended in September 1998 when the Barzanis and Talabanis signed the Washington Agreement establishing a formal peace treaty.
 In the agreement, the parties agreed to share oil revenue and power, deny the use of Iraqi Kurdistan to the Kurdistan Workers' Party (PKK), and to not allow Iraqi troops into the Kurdish regions.
 By then, around 5,000 Peshmerga and civilians had been killed on both sides, and many more had been evicted for being on the "wrong side".

+Throughout the decades of conflict, the Peshmerga were widely considered to be liberators of the Kurdish population.